Organizational Research Methods: Storytelling in Action

 • Being as non-dual (or as involving essential unity) (7 Z/A)."

-Table 3: RRREIC of Basic Critical Realism without Spiritual Reality
+Table 3: REICH of Basic Critical Realism without Spiritual Reality

 R1 – Resolution of Complex Events into its Components (or parts)

-R3 – Retrodiction of component causes to Antecedently Existing Events
+R3 – Retroduction of component causes to Antecedent Existing Events

 E – Elimination of Competing Antecedent Causal Mechanisms